ECCC-ASTD-MRD/librmn/src/fst/README.md

 //! \return TRUE (1) if everything was a success, a negative error code otherwise int32_t fst24_write(fst_file* file, fst_record* record, int rewrit);

 //!
+Search a file with given criteria and read the first record that matches these criteria.
+//!
+Search through linked files, if any.
+//! \return TRUE (1) if able to find and read a record, FALSE (0) or a negative number otherwise (not found or error) int32_t fst24_read(
+    const fst_file* const file,         //!< File we want to search const fst_record* criteria,         //!< [Optional] Criteria to be used for the search const fst_query_options* options,   //!< [Optional] Options to modify how the search will be performed fst_record* const record            //!< [out] Record content and info, if found );

+//!
 Create a search query that will apply the given criteria during a search in a file.
 //! \return A pointer to a search query if the inputs are valid (open file, OK criteria struct), NULL otherwise fst_query* fst24_new_query(